carbonblack/cb-yara-connector/README.md

 should be used with caution.

-When `utility_interval` is defined with a value greater than 0, it represents the interval in minutes at which the yara agent will pause its work and execute an external shell script, defined by default as `vacuumscript.sh`  within the `scripts` folder of the current Yara connector installation.
-After execution, the Yara agent continues with its work.
+When `utility_interval` is defined with a value greater than 0, it represents the interval in minutes at which the yara connector will pause its work and execute an external shell script.
+A sample script, `vacuumscript.sh`  is provided within the `scripts` folder of the current Yara connector installation.
+After execution, the Yara connector continues with its work.

+> _**NOTE:** As a safety for this feature, if an interval is defined but no script is defined, nothing is done.
+> By default, no script is defined._

 ```ini
 ;